aembke/fred.rs/tests/README.md

 Tests are organized by category, similar to the [commands](../src/commands) folder.

-By default, most tests run 4 times based on the following configuration parameters: clustered vs centralized servers and pipelined vs non-pipelined clients.
+By default, most tests run 8 times based on the following configuration parameters: clustered vs centralized servers, pipelined vs non-pipelined clients, and RESP2 vs RESP3 mode.
 Helper macros exist to make this easy so each test only has to be written once.

 **The tests require Redis version >=6.2**